Faculty

 MD (MBBS,FRCSEd (Urol), FCSHK, FHKAM (Surgery))

-Jeremy was awarded the Ten Outstanding Young Persons Award (Hong Kong) and the SIU-Innovators Award in 2021.
-He has received numerous research grants with a total funding of more than HKD 80 million.
-He has published more than 200 articles in peer-reviewed journals such as Nature Reviews Urology, European Urology, Journal of Urology and Annals of Surgery.
-He is an editorial board member for a number of prominent journals, and he has been serving as a member for several advisory boards for prostate cancer and bladder cancer.
-Jeremy was the Chairperson of the Younger Fellows Chapter of the College of Surgeons of Hong Kong (2019-2021), the Chair of the Young Fellows Chapter of the Hong Kong Academy of Medicine (2021-2022), and he has been the Director of the Lions Kidney Educational Centre & Research Foundation since 2016.
+Jeremy has received numerous research grants with a total funding of more than 10 million USD.
+He has published more than 400 articles in peer-reviewed journals such as European Urology, European Urology Oncology, European Urology Focus and Nature Reviews Urology.
+He was the Chairperson of the Younger Fellows Chapter of the College of Surgeons of Hong Kong (2019-2021), the Chair of the Young Fellows Chapter of the Hong Kong Academy of Medicine (2021-2022), and he has been the Director of the Lions Kidney Educational Centre & Research Foundation since 2017.
 He is also the founder of the UroSoMe (Urology Social Media) working group and he believes that social media plays an important role in the modern era of medicine.